This one is for the vets.

 Is everyone just too stressed?
 Too tired and can’t be bothered to reach out?
 Worried about competition for promotions?
 What’s the reason for this lack of support?
 We, the team, should be lifting each other up.
 We should be reaching out to one another.
 Times are hard and the world has been going through a tough time.
 We have all been going through a tough time, together.
 So let’s get out of it together.
 We, us, the team.
 Let’s pick each other up.
 Let’s be kind to one another.
 Let’s talk, let’s share ideas and opinions.
 Let’s be friendly.

-A very amazing vet said in a talk recently to “Always assume good intent.”
+A very amazing vet said in a talk a few years back to “Always assume good intent.”
 I am sure that we all have similar answers to the very boring question “Why did you want to become a vet?”
 We have all worked very hard to be here and we all deserve each others respect and care.
 Let’s take care of each other.
 Let us work together as one profession in this crazy exciting veterinary world of ours!
 Let’s assume good intent and get on with it.